 nispor, refer to

-The kexec fast reboot feature is available as Technology Preview
+kexec fast reboot feature is available as a Technology Preview

-kexec fast reboot significantly speeds the boot process by allowing the kernel to boot directly into the second kernel without passing through the Basic Input/Output System (BIOS) first.
+kexec fast reboot significantly speeds the boot process as the kernel enables booting directly into the second kernel without passing through the Basic Input/Output System (BIOS) first.
 To use this feature:

 - Reboot the operating system.